annarto/annarto.github.io/content/about.md

 ## General

 Anna Vasof is an architect, media, and time-based artist.
 She studied architecture at the University of Thessaly (2010) in Greece and Transmedia Art (2014) at the University of Applied Arts in Vienna.
-Since 2004 her videos and short movies have been presented in several festivals, some of them winning distinctions.
-In 2020 she finished her Ph.D. thesis about a cinematographic technique that she developed with the title Non Stop Stop Motion.
+Since 2004 her videos and short movies have been presented in several festivals, some winning distinctions.
+In 2020, she finished her Ph.D. thesis about a cinematographic technique she developed titled "Non Stop Stop Motion".
 She is now working on designing and building innovative mechanisms for producing critical videos, films, actions, and installations.

 ## Artist Statement

 My work is accessible in a universal way via its wit and mischief.
-It is grounded in genuine experimentation of the core mechanisms of motion and time based art.
+It is grounded in genuine experimentation of the core mechanisms of motion and time-based art.
 I go to the heart of every question and start from zero, reinventing core premises with my own perspective.
 My Non Stop Stop Motion works reinvent  a contemporary expanded cinema and deal with the poetic mechanics of persistence of vision.
 My works with everyday objects (shoes, brooms, pots etc.) deal with social paradoxes and let us see a familiar world from a different perspective.

 ## Education